-Minister, Arthur Balfour, also endorsed.
-Balfour himself met Weizmann in 1906.
-However, the active Zionism of both men seems to have grown after a meeting between Weizmann and Lloyd George, Herbert Samuel and Josiah Wedgwood, arranged by Scott in December 1914.
-Weizmann was surprised to discover that everyone present seemed favourably disposed to his ideas.
-So what had inclined these political figures to the Zionist cause?
+Lloyd George had first been connected with the Zionist cause in 1903 when his law firm acted for Herzl concerning the 'Uganda Scheme',31 a project which the then Prime Minister, Arthur Balfour, also endorsed.
+Balfour himself met Weizmann in 1906.32 However, the active Zionism of both men seems to have grown after a meeting between Weizmann and Lloyd George, Herbert Samuel and Josiah Wedgwood, arranged by Scott in December 1914.
+Weizmann was surprised to discover that everyone present seemed favourably disposed to his ideas.33 So what had inclined these political figures to the Zionist cause?

 Lloyd George's Zionist convictions stemmed from a convergence of religious ideals, romantic notions and imperialist objectives: what the Zionists wanted in Palestine dovetailed with both his religious formation and what would serve British interests.
 Through his Welsh Chapel upbringing, he had been seeped in the history of the Jewish people in its biblical heyday.
 In Palestine he saw 'a historic and sacred land, throbbing from Dan to Beersheba with immortal traditions'.
-Zionism offered (the now atheist) Lloyd George the romantic prospect of putting Israel back on the map, where to him it belonged, in the course of providing 'a national hearth and a refuge for the hunted children of Israel'.
+34 Zionism offered (the now atheist) Lloyd George the romantic prospect of putting Israel back on the map, where to him it belonged, in the course of providing 'a national hearth and a refuge for the hunted children of Israel'.
+35

 In his memorandum on the 'Future of Palestine' in 1915, Herbert Samuel had reminded the British Cabinet that 'widespread and deep-rooted in the Protestant world is a sympathy with the idea of restoring the Hebrew people to the land which was to be their inheritance' and that there was in Britain 'an intense interest in the fulfilment of the prophecies which have foretold it'.
+36 (See Gentile Zionism, pp. 8-9).
 From his childhood, Arthur Balfour had been steeped in precisely this Bible-reading, evangelical culture, and his resulting interest in the Jewish people made his later conversion to Zionism a simple matter.
 Long before he met Weizmann, he had believed that Christendom's debt to Judaism had been shamefully repaid by the Christian world.
 To return the homeless Jewish people to Zion would allow Britain the honour of righting this wrong.
-Once Balfour became Foreign Secretary in late 1916, his meetings with Weizmann became more intense, on one occasion continuing into a long walk in the small hours.
+37 Once Balfour became Foreign Secretary in late 1916, his meetings with Weizmann became more intense, on one occasion continuing into a long walk in the small hours.
 It was after this that Balfour informed the Cabinet, in March 1917, that he was a Zionist.
+38